-The ES2 electric scooter from Segway/Ninebot is an upgraded model from its successor the ES1 which both have had very successful sales numbers since their release late 2017.
+The Segway ES2 electric scooter from Segway/Ninebot is an upgraded model from its successor the ES1 which both have had very successful sales numbers since their release in late 2017.

 This has been one of the greatest things to happen the electric scooter community in quite some time and there are some good improvements to the ES2 that makes up for the difference in price between the two scooters.